jhumelsine/jhumelsine.github.io/_posts/2025-04-04-approval-testing.md

 }
 ```

 When it came to Part 2, I used a more visual representation for the `Warehouse`.
-The return value is the String representation List of rows, each of which is a String that identifies the elements on that row with __#__ for a `Wall`, __Bb__ for a `Box` and __@__ for the `Robot`, which mostly match the graphics used in the description of the problem from Advent of Code.
+The return value is the String representation of a List of rows, each of which is a String that identifies the elements on that row with __#__ for a `Wall`, __Bb__ for a `Box` and __@__ for the `Robot`, which mostly match the graphics used in the description of the problem from Advent of Code.

 From what I remember, I used TDD when creating this test by providing what I thought the String representation of the `warehouse` rendering would be, but I used Approval Testing to compare my expected String against the actual String.
 That is, when the test failed, I didn't assume the code was incorrect.
 I double checked my original expected String with the actual returned String, since I could have easily made a mental typo when typing in the expected value manually.
 ```java